codewizards/r-u-hacking-kubernetes/README.md

 kubectl delete -f PATH_TO_FILE
 ```

+Try applying these files, and alter them if you want to see what happens

+- configmap/configmap.yaml
+- deployments/deployments.yaml
+- secrets/secrets.yaml
+- ingress/ingress.yaml
+- pods/pod-volumes.yaml

+Try deploying them in a random order and see what happens, what if you create a pod that references a volume that doesn't exist?

+You can use the `kubectl describe RESOURCE` command to try debug what went wrong.

+Have a look at the results at `http://green.local` and `http://blue.local`!

-Install a copy of the included helm template with:
+You can install a copy of the included helm template with:

 ```bash
 helm install NAME_OF_APP ./helm-example